AliceNN-ucdenver/Iasa/cio-july.md

 - Establish cross-functional architecture council
 - Develop AI architecture pattern library

-According to [Gartner research](https://www.gartner.com/en/information-technology/insights/enterprise-architecture), organizations with mature enterprise architecture practices are 23% more likely to achieve their digital business goals.
+According to [Gartner research](https://www.gartner.com/smarterwithgartner/enterprise-architecture-enables-digital-innovation), enterprise architecture programs are increasingly focusing on information architecture as central to digitalization initiatives, with EA evolving from a support function into a highly strategic one responsible for designing intelligent information architecture.

 ## The Future of Competitive Advantage